-Microsoft jobs surge in the online work market; Creative projects on the rise, Pinterest and Instagram emerging as winners in the Social Media war.
+Microsoft jobs surge in the online work market; Creative projects are on the rise, and Pinterest and Instagram emerging as winners in the Social Media war.

 In 2015, Freelancer.com’s data scientists reviewed 370,901 jobs*, up 4% from 356,876 jobs in 2015.
 Freelancer analysed the jobs on the platform to create a snapshot of global business trends.